Danzz36/Use-Linux-Commands-to-Manage-File-Permissions/README.md

 ### Change directory permissions

-My organization only wants the `researcher2` user to have access to the `drafts` directory and its contents.
+The organization only wants the `researcher2` user to have access to the `drafts` directory and its contents.
 This means that no one other than `researcher2` should have execute permissions.

 The following code demonstrates how I used Linux commands to change the permissions: